|

 Time Savings

 The Wilcom thread color chart lets you quickly reference a wide selection of threads to find the perfect match for your project.
-In addition, when using the Wilcom software, simply clicking on a color block will bring up the exact name and code of that shade of thread–and even specifies what brand it is so you know exactly what you are ordering.
+In addition, when using the Wilcom software, simply clicking on a color block will bring up the exact name and code of that shade of thread and even specify what brand it is, so you know exactly what you are ordering.

 Superior Quality

 You can trust that your embroidery designs made with threads from the Wilcom color chart will be superior in quality.
-All threads in the chart undergo stringent tests to ensure they will hold their luster over time and won't change when exposed to different heat levels or any other adverse conditions that could damage your design.
+All threads in the chart pass through tests to ensure they will maintain their shine over time and will not change when shown to different heat levels or any other unfavorable situations that could ruin your design.

 Improved Efficiency

-Wilcom's advanced thread color printing technology makes reviewing thousands of shades easier and quickly approves them online.
-The user-friendly interface allows you to get approvals faster, as sometimes a visual representation of a design is much easier to show than explain in words.
-Additionally, reviewing thousands of colors online eliminates errors caused by miscommunication so production can start faster and be completed more efficiently.
+Wilcom's advanced thread color printing technology makes reviewing thousands of shades easier and quickly approved online.
+The user-friendly interface helps you to get approvals faster, as sometimes a visual representation of a design is much easier to show than explain in words.

 The Wilcom thread color chart is easy to use and provides the perfect way to describe the exact colors you have in mind for any project you may be working on.
 Here's a quick guide on how to use it: